Summary: in this tutorial, you will learn about PL/SQL variables that help you manipulate data in PL/SQL programs.

 END;

-/In PL/SQL, NULL means an unknown value so it has some special characteristics as follows:
+In PL/SQL, NULLmeans an unknown value so it has some special characteristics as follows:

-NULLis not equal to anything, even itselfNULL.NULLis not greater than or less than anything else, evenNULL.- You cannot use logical operator equal (
+• NULLis not greater than or less than anything else, even NULL.

-=) or (<>) withNULL.
+• You cannot use logical operator equal ( =) or ( <>) with NULL.
 You must use the SQL IS NULL or IS NOT NULL to test the NULL values.

 In this tutorial, we have shown you how to declare, assign and initialize PL/SQL variables.
-We also walked you through how to declare PL/SQL variables using variable anchors to make your code more flexible and adaptable with the changes in columns of the database tables.
+We also walked you through how to declare PL/SQL variables using variable anchors to make your code more flexible and adaptable to the changes in columns of the database tables.